 A unicompartmental knee replacement, or partial knee replacement, refers to a procedure in which a part of the knee is replaced with prosthetic components.
 I may recommend this procedure in cases where damage or disease affects one area of the knee.
 The surgery is generally very successful and provides motion closer to your native knee.
-There are specific prerequisites that need to be met before this procedure will be considered.
+However, there are specific prerequisites that need to be met before this procedure is considered.

 Yes, knee replacement surgery is significant, but it is an acceptable alternative when conservative therapies such as physical therapy, cortisone and anti-inflammatories cannot treat knee pain.

 Usually, you can expect to recover from knee replacement surgery between six months to a year.
 Until then, you will undergo strength training exercises to maximise your recovery time.
 However, this depends on your condition, including any prior health conditions.

 Knee arthroscopy is a less invasive surgery that restores the knee after injury.
 When damage to the knee is severe and extends beyond the knee area, a complete replacement of the joint is required.